evmcnb/quartz/content/Full/Diabetic ketoacidosis.md

 - correction of electrolyte disturbance
     - serum potassium is often high on admission despite total body potassium being low
     - this often falls quickly following treatment with insulin resulting in hypokalaemia
-    - potassium may therefore need to be added to the replacement fluids
+    - potassium may therefore need to be added to the replacement fluids (**if potassium normal range 40 mmol/l**, if low senior advice)
     - if the rate of potassium infusion is greater than 20 mmol/hour then cardiac monitoring may be required
 - long-acting insulin should be continued, short-acting insulin should be stopped